 Course Typically Offered: Fall, Spring, and Summer

-In this watercolor painting course, students practice the skills learned previously in a classroom setting in a variety of outdoor sites in North County San Diego.
-Students explore basic watercolor techniques, principles of design and composition, and drawing tips.
-The course encourages students to explore creative ways of seeing color and light through increased awareness and sensitivity to the environment.
-Students are expected to provide their own materials and arrange for their own transportation to preassigned locations.
+In this watercolor painting course, students apply previously learned skills in real-world settings through required, free weekly field trips to various outdoor locations across North County San Diego.
+Each class session takes place on location at a different site, where students practice watercolor techniques, explore principles of design and composition, and refine their drawing skills.
+The course encourages creative ways of seeing color and light while deepening awareness of the surrounding environment.
+Students provide their own materials and arrange their own transportation to each site.
+A list of locations will be provided on the first day of class.

 NCART 70: Multimedia Sculpture